Hazardous Waste - Recology of the Coast: Pacifica

 Establish a centrally located collection container at your property – a lobby, multi-use room, mail room or clubhouse – for residents to place their bagged batteries or cell phones.
 When you’re ready to schedule a collection, place them all in a sealed plastic bag and leave in the mutually determined collection location or on top of your blue recycle cart for collection.

-Most Walgreens, Whole Foods and Radio Shack’s also accept old batteries and cell phones for recycling.
+Most electronic and retail stores also accept old batteries and cell phones for recycling.
 We advise you to check with your local store first before you go.

 Medications